nunofachada/perfandpubtools/README.md

 The [speedup] function is also able to determine relative speedups between different implementations for multiple computational sizes.
-In this example we plot the speedup of several sorting algorithms against [Bubble sort] and [Selection sort] for vector sizes 1e5, 2e5, 3e5 and 4e5.
+In this example we plot the average speedup of several sorting algorithms against [Bubble sort] and [Selection sort] for vector sizes 1e5, 2e5, 3e5 and 4e5.

 First, perform a number of runs using the four sorting algorithms made available